ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 ## **ScAgentContext**

-The `ScAgentContext` class is derived from `ScMemoryContext` class and provides functionality for managing agent-specific operations, including event subscriptions, actions, and structures within the sc-machine.
+The `ScAgentContext` class is inherited from `ScMemoryContext` class and provides functionality for managing agent-specific operations, including event subscriptions, actions, and structures within the sc-machine.

 !!! note
     All API methods are thread-safe.